Sport in Morocco: Cricket

 Morocco hosted the 2002 Morocco Cup, which was well attended.
 Sri Lanka beat South Africa in the final.

 Morocco boasts an ICC approved ground capable of hosting full internationals, the National Cricket Stadium in Tangier.
 It has so far hosted a One Day International triangular tournament, the Morocco Cup in 2002, where Sri Lanka won ahead of South Africa and Pakistan.

 Basketball

 Morocco, represented by the Moroccan Royal Basketball Federation, has been affiliated to FIBA since 1936.
-The men's national team has won a FIBA Africa Championship title, won in 1965.
+The men's national team has won one FIBA Africa Championship title in 1965.
 The professional national league is Nationale 1.
+On 16 July 2023, Morocco won the 2023 FIBA AfroCan Final after beating Cote d'Ivoire 78-76 that took place in Luanda, Angola, Thus marking their first continental trophy since 1965.

 Women's volleyball

 Morocco has a successful women's national volleyball team which lastly qualified for the 2021 Women's African Nations Volleyball Championship where it won the bronze medal.

 Rugby union

 Rugby union came to Morocco in the early 20th century, mainly by the French who occupied the country.
 As a result, Moroccan rugby was tied to the fortunes of France, during the first and second World War, with many Moroccan players going away to fight.
 Like many other Maghreb nations, Moroccan rugby tended to look to Europe for inspiration, rather than to the rest of Africa.